vmware/container-service-extension/docs/cse3_0/CLUSTER_MANAGEMENT.md

 to the cluster VMs connected to NSX-T backed routed OrgVDC networks, and maintain accessibility to the clusters, CSE 3.0.2 offers an option to `expose` the cluster.

+It is a prerequisite that the network is configured to receive external traffic and to send out traffic externally.

 Users deploying clusters must have the following rights, if they want to leverage the `expose` functionality.